NICTA: History

 In 2002, NICTA won a competitive selection process to be established as Australia's national centre of excellence in information and communications technology (ICT) research, under an Australian Government policy initiative to promote science and innovation called Backing Australia's Ability.
 The creation of the centre was intended to address a formerly identified weakness in long-term strategic ICT research in Australia.
 NICTA was officially opened on 27 February 2003.

 The founding members of NICTA were the University of New South Wales, Australian National University, the Government of New South Wales (NSW), and the Australian Capital Territory Legislative Assembly (ACT).
 NICTA later acquired other university and government partners.
 In January 2003, The University of Sydney became a partner.
 In July 2004, the Victoria State Government and The University of Melbourne became partners.
 In January 2005, the Queensland Government, the University of Queensland, Griffith University, and the Queensland University of Technology became partners.
 The University of Melbourne and the Victoria State Government became members in May 2011.

 Since foundation NICTA created more than six new companies, collaborated on joint projects with a range of ICT industries, developed a substantial technology and intellectual property portfolio and supplied new expertise to the ICT industry through a NICTA-supported PhD program.

 Australian Federal Government funding of NICTA was due to expire in June 2016 and there was a concerted effort to secure a merger with CSIRO.
 This merger was to be with the CSIRO Digital Productivity Flagship and there was the potential for up to 200 redundancies due to funding cuts to both organisations.
 This merger was realised in due course as the option of last resort as NICTA lost all Federal funding and CSIRO had significant cuts.

 Duane Zitzner (who replaced Hugh F. Durrant-Whyte as CEO in December 2014 after Durrant-Whyte resigned suddenly due to a disagreement with the NICTA Board) left NICTA at the end of May 2015 in the hope that the merger with CSIRO would be completed by the end of June 2015.
 As of August 2015, the merger had not been finalized and Professor Robert (Bob) Williamson (who also headed NICTA's Machine Learning Research Group) was acting and terminal CEO.

 NICTA formally merged with CSIRO to form a new entity called CSIRO's Data61 on 28 August 2015.
 Mr Adrian Turner was appointed to head the merged unit.
-He reported to a Deputy Chief Executive of CSIRO and had the positional equivalence of a CSIRO Flagship Director.
+He reported to a Deputy Chief Executive of CSIRO and had the positional equivalence of a CSIRO CEO.